Air Pollution: How We're Changing the Air

 Particulate matter is classified by size:

-- PM10 is coarse particles with a diameter of 2.5 to 10 micrometers, such as dust, dirt, pollen, or mold.
+- PM10 is coarse particles with a diameter of 2.5 to 10 micrometers, such as dust, dirt, pollen, and mold.

-- PM2.5 is fine particles with a diameter of 2.5 micrometers or less, such as soot, smoke, organic compounds, or metals.
+- PM2.5 is fine particles with a diameter of 2.5 micrometers or less, such as soot, smoke, organic compounds, and metals.

 Vehicle exhaust is the largest source of nitrogen dioxide pollution in the atmosphere, but it is also formed by factories and power plants, and naturally by lightning strikes, volcanoes, and during the decomposition of organic matter.
 Nitrogen dioxide causes the characteristic reddish-brown color of smog and reacts in the presence of sunlight to produce harmful ozone.